 Further, the following ordinances regarding driving and parking are listed for your information.
 These ordinances, enforced by UHPD, are the most frequently violated.
+All ordinances can be found here: University Heights Ordinances

 University Heights Ordinance 432.7 Prohibits use of electronic wireless devices while driving, with a \$100.00 fine or more for additional offenses.
 Similar ordinances are in effect in Shaker Heights, Beachwood, South Euclid and many other surrounding communities.